Autonomous phase-sensitive radio-echo sounder theory#

 3. Plot the frequency of the transmitted signal#

-ApRES transmits one-second-long chirps of radio wave with a frequency that increases linearly from \(f_1 = 200\) MHz to \(f_2 = 300\) MHz:
+ApRES transmits one-second-long radio-wave chirps with a frequency that increases linearly with time from \(f_1 = 200\) MHz to \(f_2 = 300\) MHz:

 T=1 # chirp duration